Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 Questions To Ponder

 "How can we make money out of this?" is a sorry response to the creativity and self-expression that is being unleashed by the surge in self publishing.
-I want to ask publishing executivess to consider a different set of questions.
+What if trade publishing started to ask themselves a different set of questions.
 Questions like:

 - How might your publishing house run if you truly put writers and readers at the heart of how you do business?